netbox-community/go-netbox/docs/PowerPanel.md

 ### NewPowerPanel

-`func NewPowerPanel(id int32, url string, display string, site BriefSite, name string, powerfeedCount int64, ) *PowerPanel`
+`func NewPowerPanel(id int32, url string, display string, site BriefSite, name string, ) *PowerPanel`

 NewPowerPanel instantiates a new PowerPanel object This constructor will assign default values to properties that have it defined,